Operation: Special Operations Executive

 Taking off at 21:05 hrs from RAF Tangmere in Sussex on 'operation Sten' when they were hit by ant-aircraft fire crashing at Berry-Au-Bac, Aisne in France, killing the decorated New Zealander pilot as well his his equally decorated passengers.

 Another Lysander flown by 25 year old, Fl/Lt.
 James McAllister McBride 113888 RAFVR was forced to return due to deteriorating weather conditions.
-Sadly he was also killed a week on the 17th December whilst trying to land in heavy fog.
+Sadly he was also killed a week later on the 17th of December whilst trying to land in heavy fog.
 His Lysander V9367 MA-B crashed at 03:53 hrs at RAF Tangemere, his two 'passengers' survived.

 DFC Citation: